Graph Unlearning: Evaluation

 \subsection{Evaluation of Unlearning Efficiency}

 In this section, we evaluate the unlearning efficiency of different graph unlearning methods on five datasets and four GNN models.
-The training graphs of different datasets are partitioned into different number of shards, based on the size of the original dataset, which ensures each shard is trained on a reasonable number of nodes and edges.
-Specifically, we partition Cora, Citeseer, Pubmed, CS, and Physics into $20$, $20$, $50$, $50$, and $100$ shards, respectively.

-\autoref{figure:node_unlearning_efficiency} illustrates the node unlearning efficiency for different graph unlearning methods.
-The experimental results show that the shard-based methods, i.e., \random, \sysname-\blpa, and \sysname-\bkm, can significantly improve the unlearning efficiency compared to the \scratch method.
+\mypara{Setup} \autoref{figure:node_unlearning_efficiency} illustrates the node unlearning efficiency for different graph unlearning methods.
+For the shard-based unlearning methods, i.e., \random, \sysname-\blpa, and \sysname-\bkm, each unlearning request time cost consists of two parts: Retraining the shard models and relearning the importance scores of \optaggr.
+As discussed in \autoref{section:optimal_aggregation}, we only use a small portion of nodes in the training graph to learn the importance scores.
+The \textit{average relearning time} of \optaggr on all datasets is shown in the last column of \autoref{table:time_cost}.
+The results show that the relearning time is less than 30s for most of the datasets, which is negligible compared to retraining the shard models.

+\mypara{Results} We observe that the shard-based unlearning methods can significantly improve the unlearning efficiency compared to the \scratch method.
 For all the four GNN models, we observe a similar time efficiency improvement level.
-In addition, we observe that the relative efficiency improvement of larger datasets (Pubmed, CS, and Physics) is more significant than that of smaller datasets (Cora and Citeseer).
+In addition, the relative efficiency improvement of larger datasets (Pubmed, CS, and Physics) is more significant than that of smaller datasets (Cora and Citeseer).
 For instance, the unlearning time improvement is of $4.16\times$ for the Cora dataset, $3.08\times$ for the Citeseer dataset, $5.40\times$ for the Pubmed dataset, $19.25\times$ for the CS dataset, and $35.9\times$ for the Physics datasets.
 This is expected.
 From the \scratch method perspective, training a large graph can cost a large amount of time.
 From the shard-based methods perspective, we can tolerate more shards for larger graphs while preserving the model utility.
 Comparing different shard-based methods, we observe that \sysname-\blpa and \sysname-\bkm have similar unlearning time as \random.
 This is made possible by our approach for achieving balanced partition with \blpa and \bkm (see \autoref{section:graph_partition}).